ryanmurt/MIL-Review/README.md

-This function allows you to pass in the name of any tag and returns a csv to your desktop with all "included" papers that contain that tag.
+This function allows you to pass in the name of any tag and returns a csv to your desktop with all "included" papers that contain that particular tag.
 Repo also contains the source csv (covidence_included_all.csv)